New Hall Military Museum

 However, the Colonial Navy was truly no match for the formidable British flotilla.
 So, Congress authorized privateers — civilian captains — to attack British ships.
 In return, these captains and their crews were allowed to keep a share of the captured plunder.
 This "unofficial" armada proved both a help and a hindrance to the Continental Navy.
 While putting some British ships out of commission, privateers competed with the Navy for recruits.
 Rogue captains were able to hold out the promise of great booty and adventure as compared to the discipline and modest rewards offered by the Navy.
 Prospective Continental Navy sailors were promised their choice of acreage in Western lands — if the Americans won; suits of clothing — if they arrived; or money — if you were patient enough to wait to be paid.

-In spite of all these obstacles, the Continental Navy responding to the inspired leadership of such captains as John Paul Jones, sank 200 British ships and captured or disabled about 800 others during the course of the war.
+In spite of all these obstacles, the Continental Navy under the inspired leadership of such captains as John Paul Jones, sank 200 British ships and captured or disabled about 800 others during the course of the war.

 Grappling weapons on display manifest the danger sailors were subject to.
 The tools of the trade — cutlasses, grape shot, hand grenades, etc. — make a landlubber queasy contemplating the life of a tar.